godelayheehoo/MIDImorphose/README.md

 - **Disable All**
   - Sets all probabilities to 0 and disables optional functions.

+- **Channel Modify**
+  - Sets each channel to Synth, Drum, Synth/Drum, or None.
+This will fully replace the dipswitches in the next hardware edition.

 **Navigation:**
 - Use the control pad/buttons to move between menu items and select options.
   - Up/Down: Move selection